 He also told conference attendees to “familiarize yourself with current and emerging standards, and open source code projects as a potential alternative to supplement vendor interoperability gaps.”
 He listed more than 20:

-See also: Top XDR Security Solutions for 2021
+See also: Top XDR Security Solutions

 What is Decentralized Identity?